 The Conversation is an independent and nonprofit source of news, analysis and commentary from academic experts.

 The article was picked up by The Aspen Institute at one of the “Five Best Ideas of the Day” for Monday, November 19, 2018.
-The San Francisco Chronicle in its SFGate, which runs top stories from across the Bay Area, also picked up the article.
+The San Francisco Chronicle in its SFGate, which runs top stories from across the Bay Area, and the Washington Post also picked up the article.

 My Broadband referenced her op-ed piece in its November 25th article “Why using Google Maps every time you go somewhere has a big downside.”